MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03a-text-analysis.md

 1. Open the **Azure portal** at [https://portal.azure.com](https://portal.azure.com) and select the resource group that contains the resources you created.
 1. Select **Delete resource group** and then **enter the resource group name** to confirm.
 The resource group is then deleted.

-## Learn more

-To learn more about what you can do with this service, see the [Language service page](https://learn.microsoft.com/azure/ai-services/language-service/overview).